abogoyavlensky/automigrate/README.md

 ## Roadmap draft

 - [x] Support enum type of fields for PostgreSQL.
+- [x] Support all built-in data types in PostgreSQL.
-- [ ] Support most of the main fields in PostgreSQL.
+- [x] Support array data types in PostgreSQL.
 - [ ] Support backward auto-migration.
-- [ ] Support array fields in PostgreSQL.
 - [ ] Support comment for field.
 - [ ] Support custom field checks in PostgreSQL.
+- [ ] Support custom model constraints in PostgreSQL.
 - [ ] Support custom data-migration using Clojure.
-- [ ] Support custom model constraints in PostgreSQL.
 - [ ] Support for SQLite and MySQL.
-- [ ] Support for migrating views.
 - [ ] Optimize auto-generated sql queries.
 - [ ] Test against different versions of db and Clojure.
 - [ ] Add visual representation of db schema by models.